Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

 \subsection{Crystal symmetry analysis and the effective spin Hamiltonian}

 In this section, we use the symmetries of the material to constrain the possible exchange interactions between two neighbor Co$^{2+}$ ions. \begin{itemize} \item The Co$^{2+}$ ions occupy the Wychoff position $1b$ of the space group $P\bar{3}m1$.
-Its site symmetry group is $\bar{3}m$ (see, Fig.~\ref{Fig1}\textbf{a}), which is generated by a 3-fold rotation w.r.t. the crystallographic $ {c}$ axis, a two-fold rotation w.r.t. the nearest neighbor (NN) bond, and the inversion. \item The center of two neighboring Co$^{2+}$ ions in the same basal planes corresponds to the Wyckoff position $3f$ with site symmetry group $2/m$.
+Its site symmetry group is $\bar{3}m$ (see, Supplementary Figure~1\textbf{a} of the main text), which is generated by a 3-fold rotation w.r.t. the crystallographic $ {c}$ axis, a two-fold rotation w.r.t. the nearest neighbor (NN) bond, and the inversion. \item The center of two neighboring Co$^{2+}$ ions in the same basal planes corresponds to the Wyckoff position $3f$ with site symmetry group $2/m$.
 The site symmetry group is generated by a two-fold rotation w.r.t. the NN bond and the inversion. \end{itemize}

 We consider the exchange interactions between magnetic ions in the same basal plane.
 There are three translation-inequivalent NN bonds, which are related by the three-fold rotations.
 Therefore it is sufficient to determine the exchange interaction on one bond and obtain the interactions on the other two by rotations.